-Figure 23 illustrates a single host baseboard that supports 2 x8 with a single controller add-in card that also supports 2 x8 (Type 2).
+Figure 21 illustrates a single host baseboard that supports 2 x8 with a single controller add-in card that also supports 2 x8.
 The PRSTNB[3:0]# state is 0b0110.
 The BIF[2:0]# state is 0b111 as there is no need to instruct the end-point network controllers to a specific bifurcation.
 The PRSNTB encoding notifies the baseboard that this card is only capable of 2 x8.
 The single host baseboard determines that it is also capable of supporting 2 x8.
 The resulting link width is 2 x8.

-Figure 23: Single Host (2 x8) and 2 x8 Add-in Card (Dual Controllers)
+Figure 21: Single Host (2 x8) and 2 x8 Add-in Card (Dual Controllers)